 - PD Dr. Friedhelm Pfeiffer, ZEW Research Department “Labour Markets and Human Resources”

-- Prof. Miles Corak, Department of Economics and Stone Center on Socio-Economic Inequality, The Graduate Center, City University of New York
+- Prof. Miles Corak, City University of New York (USA)

-- Prof. Leonardo Gasparini, Center for Distributive, Labor and Social Studies, University of La Plata
+- Prof. Leonardo Gasparini, University of La Plata (Argentina)

-- Prof. Daniel Schnitzlein, Leibniz Universität Hannover und DIW Berlin
+- Prof. Daniel Schnitzlein, Leibniz University Hannover and DIW Berlin